pablosanjose/Quantica.jl/docs/src/tutorial/greenfunctions.md

   For 1D (`L == 1`) and 2D (`L == 2`) AbstractHamiltonians with only nearest-cell coupling along `axis`.
 Default for `L=1`.

   Uses a deflating Generalized Schur (QZ) factorization of the generalized eigenvalue 1D problem along `axis` to compute the unit-cell self energies.
   The Dyson equation then yields the Green function between arbitrary unit cells, which is further dressed using a T-matrix approach if the lead has any attached self-energy.
-Wavevector along transverse axes in 2D systes are numerically integrated with the QuadGK package using `integrate_options`.
+Wavevector along transverse axes in 2D systems are numerically integrated with the QuadGK package using `integrate_options`.

+  Note: In the 2D case, density of states singularities may lead to non-convergent integrals.
+If this happens, shift `ω` away from the real axis.

 - `GS.Bands(bandsargs...; boundary = missing, bandskw...)`